 - Students must provide safety equipment, including footwear having CSA safety-toe protection and CSA safety glasses with clear lenses.

-- The program is affiliated with the Industry Training Authority and Peace River North School District 60, School District 59 and School District 81.
+- The program is affiliated with the Industry Training Authority and School District 60, School District 59, School District 81 and School District 87.

 - For all students applying to the Dawson Creek Program: NLC’s South Peace campus is connected to the Dawson Creek High School - South Peace campus, the Criminal Records Review Act requires that all students over the age of 19 before classes begin must complete a Schedule Type B Criminal Record Check (CRC).
 Costs related to the CRC will be paid by the College; please contact the NLC Admissions Officer for more information